 “I trust them, Luke, and I want you with me.”

 The wedding was a joke.
-He had no answer for how to help Liz find her kidnapped child.
+I had no answer for how to help Liz find her kidnapped child.
 It had been three months already, and the trail was cold.
-The detectives told them to begin to grieve, but she saw Christmas as a reason to hope.
+The detectives told us to begin to grieve, but she saw Christmas as a reason to hope.
 Right now there was nothing.

 “I don’t see how you trust them.”
-He turned to his sister.
+I turned to my sister.
 “They might be our siblings but we didn’t grow up with them.
 Besides, they were raised by the same monster who probably set you up and took your son.”
-He coughed and shook his head.
+I coughed and shook my head.
 “Look, I don’t want to talk about this at work, but you never had time to build trust with any of them.”

 “He was our father too and my instincts say I trust them.”

-She crossed her arms, looking and acting exactly like their mother.
+She crossed her arms, looking and acting exactly like our mother.
 Her glassy eyes now mirrored the pain Mom always embodied.

-Every cell in his body wished he knew what to do to help as she said, “They are our brothers.
+Every cell in my body wished I knew what to do to help as she said, “They are our brothers.
 Peter’s getting married.
-Let’s go and play nice, so I might find the people who stole my son.”
+Let’s go and play nice so I might find the people who stole my son.”

 Liz was on her personal mission.
-His body was chilled by the reality that he hadn’t been able to help her so far.
-He stilled.
+My body was chilled by the reality that I hadn’t been able to help her so far.
+I stilled.

 “What does his nuptials have to do with taking that money?
 I’m afraid you’re putting too much stock into Christmas.”